lilt/node-openid-client/docs/README.md

 You change options on a per-request basis by assigning a function to

-- `Issuer` constructor to override the following request's options
+- `Issuer` constructor to override the discovery request's options
-  - discovery
-  - webfinger
 - `Issuer` instance to override fetching issuer's jwks_uri
 - `issuer.Client` constructor to override the following request's options
   - dynamic client registration through Client Registration Endpoint